aoi-buh/Keyboard-Layouts-Doc/book/Chapter 4: SFBs, SFSs and Distance (18 min).md

 **On a row stagger keyboard, the top row is horizontally shifted 0.25 units in relation to the home row, and the bottom row is shifted 0.5 units.** This makes the horizontal distance between the top row and bottom row to be 0.75 units.
 As for vertical distance, the top and the bottom row are each 1 unit away from the home row.

-In our Qwerty `RG` example, the vertical distance is 1U and the horizontal distance is 1.25U (1U from `G` to `F`, and 0.25U from `F` to `R`).
+In our Qwerty ${\color{#ED1B23}RG}$ example, the vertical distance is 1U and the horizontal distance is 1.25U (1U from `G` to `F`, and 0.25U from `F` to `R`).
 Knowing this, we can use Pythagoras to determine the distance between the two keys.
 We have to square both the horizontal and vertical distances, and then square root the sum:

 $c=\sqrt{a^2+b^2}=\sqrt{1.25^2+1^2}=1.60U$ `RG` is a 1.6U SFB